34 Best Books by Jewish Writers and Authors

 Her granddaughter Abby is a divorce attorney who represents some of the biggest divorces in the city.
 When Sara dies, leaves Abby all of her diaries.

 I loved this unexpected book.
 It is so unique and a pleasure to read.
-The story is such a wonderful feel-good book and we needed to recommend if for our summer reads 2023 post.
+The story is such a wonderful feel-good book.
+I loved going back and forth seeing both Abby and her grandmother’s stories.

 The Art Forger and more of the best books by Jewish writers and authors